Setting up a food business

 - or if there is a change of the address at which a moveable premises are kept.

-For a new food business establishment the proprietor will have to either:
+For a new food business establishment the proprietor will have to complete the following form:

 Allergy Labelling leaflet.